exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/after.md

 - There is no equivalent with C# of importing specific types.
 - `using static` and `import static` are equivalent.
-- Unlike Java packages C# [assemblies][assemblies] have no impact on access levels but like the relationship between packages and jars they can span multiple assemblies.
+- In Java, package names have an impact on accessibility as between jars.
+In C# assemblies are paramount and belonging to the same namespace does not affect access level.
-- The relationship between file system and fully qualified class names is not reflected in C#'s namespaces although it is good practice where possible to give a file the same name as the principal class it contains.
+- The relationship between file system paths and fully qualified class names in Java is not reflected in C#'s namespaces although it is good practice where possible to give a file the same name as the principal class it contains.

 #### Reference